Emily White – Foundation Governor – Chair of Governors

-I am a stay at home Mum to two small children, not yet at school age.
+I am a stay at home Mum to two small children, one of whom has recently started school.

 I am originally from Dorchester and went to school here.
-In my working life prior to starting a family I have worked in Hospitality, Office management and Bookkeeping as well as running my own B&B for 5 years.
+In my working life prior to starting a family I worked in Hospitality, Office management and Bookkeeping as well as running my own B&B for 5 years.
+I have strengths in finance and leadership which I bring to my role as a governor and now chair.

-I believe strongly in Dorchester as a community and believe that that culture starts early, in schools.
+I believe strongly in the Dorchester community and feel that that culture starts early, in schools.

 Lesley Bainbridge – Vice Chair of Governors